Sri Samarth Ramdas pratishtha Hanuman

 Peths of Pune

 Punewadi started expanding with more people coming in and larger activities of the rulers.
-New areas were added for settlement of people.
+New areas were added for the settlement of people.
 Each time a new area is added the boundary of the new area used to be demarcated with a temple at the boundary.
-Usually it used to be that of Sri Maruti who is considered as a protector and guardian.
+Usually, it used to be that of Sri Maruti who is considered as a protector and guardian.
 These expansions took place continuously under each ruler; hence new peths were coming up during these times.
 Most of them are named after the founder/ developer of the peth or named after a day of the week.
-Sometimes new peths were created by modifiying the earlier peths.
+Sometimes new peths were created by modifying the earlier peths.
 But all these peths invariably had Sri Maruti mandir.

 Maruti Mandir

 Saint Sri Samarth Ramdas Swami [1608 – 1681] whom Sivaji Maharaj had accepted as his Guru is a great devotee of Sri Rama and is considered as the rebirth of Lord Hanuman.
-He had consecrated a Maruti on the banks of Nagtheerth during one of his visit to this city.
+He had consecrated a Maruti on the banks of Nagtheerth during one of his visits to this city.

 Rise of Marathas in Bharata Khanda